Mexico should seek tariff exclusion before closing NAFTA: steel lobby

 “It’s difficult to understand how Mexico could accept updating NAFTA without resolving the problems created by the application of the measure under Section 232,” CANACERO said.

-The group said Mexico should impose equivalent measures against U.S. steel imports in the meantime.
+The group said Mexico should impose equivalent measures against U.S. steel imports in the meantime in order to “level the playing field.”

+After more than a year of talks, Mexico and the United States announced a bilateral deal on Monday, clearing the way for Canada to rejoin talks to update 24-year-old NAFTA which accounts for over $1 trillion in annual trade between the three nations.

+“It is imperative that the Mexican government defend its national industry and request the exclusion of Mexico from the 232 measure before closing the negotiation between the three countries,” CANACERO said.

-Writing by Daina Beth Solomon
+Reporting by Mexico City Newsroom; Writing by Daina Beth Solomon and Anthony Esposito; Editing by Sandra Maler